lEEExp3rt/ZJU-CoursesAndProjects/DB/README.md

 But a lot of work needs to be done, and several tests are there to be passed.

 First you need to understand how a database system works in physical level, then develop it from both physical level and logic level.

 Collaborating is first introduced in my CS career.

+The project is not added into this repository, see at [minisql](https://github.com/birchtree2/minisql.git)

 > The most time-consuming and mental torture!!! :warning: